drogonframework/drogon/examples/redis/README.md

 # Redis example

-a simple redis example
+A simple redis example

 ## Usage

-first of all you need redis running on the port 6379
+First of all you need redis running on the port 6379

 ### Post